 A combination of availability issues and budget prevented Bill’s further involvement but Chris Childs (bass player with Thunder) took on the brief of mixing the remaining seven tracks to match Bill’s sonic style.
 The resulting album, mastered by Ed Woods, has a consistently bold, film-scape sound that is very different to the previous output.

 More Sinner Than Saint was released on 24th May 2019 to considerable critical acclaim.
 It has featured on several ‘best of 2019’ lists and the track Hurts was play-listed by Planet Rock Radio.

 The last two years has seen some evolution in the band with Vincent John Yarrington now on bass, Nigel Darvill or Aidan Goldstraw on keys and Neil Ablard on drums.

 In terms of live performances, rather than gig whenever and wherever possible Rebecca has chosen to pursue a more strategic approach through a carefully-chosen programme of festival and club gigs interspersed with support slots with the likes of King King, Snakecharmer, Magnum, The Quireboys, Brian Downey’s Alive and Dangerous and Cats in Space.
-Rebecca will be gigging throughout 2020, undertaking headline shows, festivals and support slots with tracks from More Sinner Than Saint forming the majority of the set.
+Rebecca hopes to be gigging again later this year, undertaking headline shows, festivals and support slots with tracks from More Sinner Than Saint forming the majority of the set.
+In the meantime, she is delivering regular online shows (Facebook and YouTube).
 Further new material is planned for release during the year.

 Rebecca is an independent artist with her own company that manages all aspects of the production chain from creation through manufacture to marketing, promotion and sales.
 Material is released on the wholly-owned Mad Hat Records label and worldwide physical and digital distribution is undertaken by Cargo Records.